starryious/KamdenWang2003.github.io/index.md

 ****

-My interests primarily focus on applying solid mathematical knowledge, especially **probability theory and statistics** to develop stochastic and statistical models for addressing crucial real-world problems.
+My interests primarily focus on applying solid mathematical knowledge, especially **probability theory and statistics** to develop stochastic and statistical models for addressing crucial real-world problems and interpreting real-world phenomena .

 - Applied Probability, Stochastic Processes and Stochastic analysis

 - Mathematical Statistics

+Note that when we talk about **applied probability**, we are still inclined to the theoretical part, e.g., mathematical statistics, reliability, queueing theory, risk theory, prediction, filtering, financial mathematics, etc. On the other hand, **the application of probability** could be a theorem or a practical use.

 ## News and Updates